IKAcc/Gorbeh/CONTRIBUTING.md

 * Multiple-line approach (one property and value per line).
 * Always a space after a property's colon (.e.g, `font=size: 2rem;` and not `font-size:2rem;`).
 * End all lines with a semi-colon.
-* For multiple, comma-separated selectors, place each selector on its own line
+* For multiple, comma-separated selectors, place each selector on its own line.

 Note: By contributing in codes, you agree to license your contribution under the terms of the [MIT License](https://opensource.org/licenses/mit-license.html).

 ## Support us